 By Carla Olivo, USMC Spouse

 In a nutshell, a military brat is the child of an active duty service member.
 Regardless of their parent’s change in status, once a military brat, always a military brat.
-They are also described as “not having a hometown.”
-“Resilient” is another word often used to describe military brats.
+They are also described as “resilient,” “not having a hometown,” and :able to call anywhere home.”

 We took a very unscientific poll on social media and here are the top answers to the question: